Welcome | Sign In

 Risk Factors

-"This is just one of those standard things in an SEC filing where you identify any known risks," he added.
-"This is pretty standard practice.
+“This is just one of those standard things in an SEC filing where you identify any known risks,” he added.
+“This is pretty standard practice.
 The risk factors are pretty broad, pretty high-level.
-Things like, 'our sales Download Free eBook - The Edge of Success: 9 Building Blocks to Double Your Sales strategy on indirect sales might not work the way we want.'"
+Things like, ‘our sales strategy on indirect sales might not work the way we want.'”

 Indeed, while the risk factors are more specific than noting that meteors may strike its headquarters, some are nearly as unlikely.
 For instance, the 10-K also notes that, "We benefit from the open source contributions of third-party programmers and corporations, and if they cease to make these contributions, our product strategy could be adversely affected."